Military Intelligence (Czech Republic)

-Czech Military Intelligence also predicted the annexation of Crimea and development of Ukraine.
+Czech Military Intelligence also predicted the annexation of Crimea and the development of Ukraine.
 Military Intelligence also reported that Russia is trying to change the internal political situation in post-Soviet states where the most successful change was in Ukraine.

 History

 The history of the Military Intelligence (Vojenského Zpravodajství) dates back to the first world war when the first intelligence groups were formed in the Czechoslovak Legions.
 The foundation of what would be Czech military intelligence would be laid down on October 28, 1918.

 Director

-The current director of Military Intelligence is Lieutenant General Jan Beroun who was born in 1962.
-He graduated from the FBI National Academy in Quantico, Virginia, United States.
-He became director of Military Intelligence on 22 October 2014.
-He is skilled in English and a passive speaker of Russian.